moteutsch/Practical-OOP/article.markdown

         public function find($i);
     }

-These operations return objects of the class `\QuizApp\Entity\Quiz`.
-The class stores the information of a single quiz.
-The class also makes available `\QuizApp\Entity\Question` objects, containing information about quiz questions.
+These operations return objects of the class `\QuizApp\Entity\Quiz`, which represents a single quiz.
+The class contains `\QuizApp\Entity\Question` objects, which represent quiz questions.
 Let's implement these before returning to the service.

     <?php